msaaddev/git-commands-workflows/readme.md

 Feel free to add your git workflows in the repository.
 Just make sure you first read the [contributing guidelines](https://github.com/msaaddev/git-commands-workflows/blob/master/contributing.md) before making a PR.

+## ⚡️ Other Projects

+I have curated a [detailed list](https://github.com/msaaddev/open-source) of all the open-source projects I have authored.
+Do take out a moment and take a look.

 ## 🔑 License & Conduct

 - MIT © [Saad Irfan](https://github.com/msaaddev)